Arpit-Sharma-USC/K-means-Clustering-for-Anuran-Calls-MFCCs-a-Multi-Class-and-Multi-Label-Dataset-/README.md

 •	Hamming Loss of the Majority Triplet(each of the k Clusters)

     o	As part of analysis I decided to calculate the hamming loss of each Cluster's family, genus and species.

+# Results

+Evidently, for Cluster-0
+    Hylidae, Hypsiboas and HypsiboasCordobae are the classes for the labels family, genus and species respectively.

+   And, Leptodactylidae, Adenomera and  AdenomeraHylaedactylus correspond to the classes for labels family, genus and species respectively in Cluster-1.